JoomiK/JoomiK.github.io/_posts/2017-1-3-geneExp.md

 ---

 This document goes through the workflow for differential expression of RNA-Seq (gene expression) data, starting with raw counts of sequencing reads.
+Much of the workflow follows the vignette in this [DESeq manual.](http://bioconductor.org/packages/release/bioc/vignettes/DESeq/inst/doc/DESeq.pdf)

 The Pasilla dataset:
 Contains RNA-Seq count data for RNAi treated and untreated *Drosophila melanogaster* cells.